gkushang/cucumber-html-reporter/README.md

 Type: `JSON` (optional)
 Default: `undefined`

-Print more data to your report, such as _browser info, platform, app info, environments_ etc. All these types of data can be passed in the JSON format as `key-value` pair.
-Reporter will parse the JSON and will show the data under `Metadata` section on HTML report.
+Print more data to your report, such as _browser info, platform, app info, environments_ etc. Data can be passed as JSON `key-value` pair.
+Reporter will parse the JSON and will show the _Key-Value_ under `Metadata` section on HTML report.
 Checkout the below preview HTML Report with Metadata.

 Pass the _Key-Value_ pair as per your need, as shown in below example,